Fubuki-sama/basaklys/README.md

 ## Aim Of This Program
 The reason I created this program was to learn how GitHub works and port this application into different platforms.

-#### Warning
+###### Warning
-Başak is a fictional character, it does not represent of reference any real life person.
+Başak is a fictional character, it does not represent or reference any real life person.